A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 23
+Another graph problem!
+I am not too good in working with graphs, and that has been clearly highlighted by the solution I came up with for part 1.
+I also found a way to generalize to solve part 2 but it would have taken another 4.5 billions of years to compute the solution :( I had to look up how to optimize the algorithm to find the `connected component` faster.
+In today's problem Rust has not been really helpful since to implement simple operations required more lines than expected, and of course that is also due to the fact that I am no expert in such language.
+At least I learned something new, and that's the whole purpose of playing AoC.
+So I am overall satisfied :) Not bad!

 # Day 22
 This solution is not really satisfactory, but at least got me the second star :)
 ```bash